-44 Who may call committee meetings [SM, s 44]
+19 Who may call committee meetings [SM, s 44]

-- (1) A meeting of the committee may be called by- - (a) the secretary or, in the secretary's absence, the chairperson; or
+- (1) A meeting of the committee may be called by- - (a) the secretary or, in the secretary's absence, the chairperson; or - (b) in the absence of both the secretary and the chairperson-another member of the committee acting with the agreement of enough members to form a quorum at a meeting of the committee. - (2) The secretary or, in the secretary's absence, the chairperson, must call a meeting if asked, in writing, to call the meeting by enough members of the committee to form a quorum at a meeting of the committee.

-- (b) in the absence of both the secretary and the chairperson-another member of the committee acting with the agreement of enough members to form a quorum at a meeting of the committee. - (2) The secretary or, in the secretary's absence, the chairperson, must call a meeting if asked, in writing, to call the meeting by enough members of the committee to form a quorum at a meeting of the committee.
+See section 24 (Quorum at committee meetings).

-See section 49 (Quorum at committee meetings).
+(3) The meeting must be held within 21 days after the secretary or chairperson receives the request to call it.

-- (3) The meeting must be held within 21 days after the secretary or chairperson receives the request to call it. - (4) If the meeting is not held within the 21 days, the meeting may be called by another member of the committee acting with the agreement of enough members to form a quorum at a meeting of the committee. - (5) The secretary and chairperson may both be presumed to be absent if the request for the meeting, addressed to the secretary and chairperson, is given at the address for service of the body corporate, and no reply is received within 7 days.
+- (4) If the meeting is not held within the 21 days, the meeting may be called by another member of the committee acting with the agreement of enough members to form a quorum at a meeting of the committee. - (5) The secretary and chairperson may both be presumed to be absent if the request for the meeting, addressed to the secretary and chairperson, is given at the address for service of the body corporate, and no reply is received within 7 days.

-45 Notice of committee meetings [SM, s 45]
+20 Notice of committee meetings [SM, s 45]

-- (1) A meeting of the committee is called by giving written notice to all other committee members stating when and where the meeting is to be held. - (2) The notice must be given- - (a) at least 7 days before the meeting; or - (b) at least 2 days before the meeting, if all voting members of the committee- - (i) vote, at the last meeting of the committee held before the proposed meeting, in favour of the reduced notice period for the proposed meeting; or
+- (1) A meeting of the committee is called by giving written notice to all other committee members stating when and where the meeting is to be held. - (2) The notice must be given- - (a) at least 7 days before the meeting; or - (b) at least 2 days before the meeting, if all voting members of the committee vote at a meeting of the committee in favour of, or agree in writing to, the reduced notice period for future committee meetings. - (3) Also, advice of the proposed meeting- - (a) if the body corporate maintains a noticeboard-must be placed on the noticeboard; and - (b) must be given individually to each owner of a lot who- - (i) has instructed the secretary that the owner wishes to be given advice of committee meetings; and - (ii) has not withdrawn the instruction. - (4) The advice mentioned in subsection (3)- - (a) must state when and where the meeting is to be held; and - (b) must be accompanied by the agenda for the meeting; and

-- (ii) agree in writing to the reduced notice period for the proposed meeting. - (3) Also, advice of the proposed meeting- - (a) if the body corporate maintains a notice board-must be placed on the notice board; and - (b) must be given to each owner of a lot individually, other than an owner who- - (i) has instructed the secretary that the owner does not wish to be given advice of committee meetings; and - (ii) has not withdrawn the instruction. - (4) The advice mentioned in subsection (3)- - (a) must state when and where the meeting is to be held; and - (b) must be accompanied by the agenda for the meeting; and - (c) must be placed on the notice board and delivered to the residential or business address of an owner of a lot when notice of the meeting is given to committee members.
+(c) must be placed on the noticeboard and delivered to the residential or business address of an owner of a lot when notice of the meeting is given to committee members.

-46 Place of committee meetings [SM, s 46]
+21 Place of committee meetings [SM, s 46]

-- (1) The first meeting of the committee after the committee is formed must be held where the person calling the meeting decides. - (2) Subject to subsection (1), a committee meeting must be held where the committee decides. - (3) Despite subsections (1) and (2), a committee meeting must not be held more than 15km (measured in a straight line on a horizontal plane) from scheme land if members making up at least half of the number of committee members needed for a quorum so require by written notice given to the secretary.
+- (1) The first meeting of the committee after the committee is formed must be held where the person calling the meeting decides. - (2) Subject to subsection (1), a committee meeting must be held where the committee decides.

-47 Agenda for committee meetings [SM, s 47]
+22 Agenda for committee meetings [SM, s 47]